Article 35A of the Constitution of India: Domicile status

-Among the amended laws is the Jammu and Kashmir Civil Services (Decentralization and Recruitment) Act 2010.
+is the Jammu and Kashmir Civil Services (Decentralization and Recruitment) Act 2010.
 References to "permanent resident of the State" in the Act were substituted by the new concept of "domicile" in the union territory.

 According to the order any person who has stayed in Jammu and Kashmir for 15 years or has studied for a period of seven years and appeared in Class 10th/12th examination in the territory will be deemed to have domicile in Jammu and Kashmir.
 Children of central government officials and others who have served in Jammu and Kashmir for a period of 10 years and their children also have domicile status.

-A person registered as a migrant by the Relief and Rehabilitation Commissioner (Migrants) can also apply for domicile benefits.
+A person registered as a migrant by the Relief and Rehabilitation Commissioner (Migrants) can also apply for domicile status.